leftshiftone/conveyjs/README.md

 ### INTERACTION
 The Interaction queue is the main queue and is responsible for exchanging the elements configured in G.A.I.A..
-Convey automatically subscribes to this queue by calling `subscription.reception()`.
+Convey automatically subscribes to this queue by calling `interactionSubscription.reception()`.
 The messages in this queue are rendered to HTML elements.

 ### CONTEXT